Can Cancer be Treated?

 Cancer can be treated with surgery, chemotherapy, radiation therapy, hormonal therapy and synthetic lethality.
-The choice of therapy depends upon the location and grade of the tumor and the stage of the disease, as well as the general state of the patient.
-Complete removal of the cancer without damage to the body is the ideal goal of the cancer treatment.
+The choice of therapy depends upon the location and grade of a tumour and the stage of the disease, as well as the general state of the patient.
+Complete removal of cancer without damage to the body is the ideal goal of the cancer treatment.
 Staging of cancer is very effective in the treatment of cancer.
-Most of the cancer have the stages upto IV.
-Some cancer also have the stage 0.
+Most of the cancer have the stages up to IV.
+Some cancer also has the stage 0.
 Stage 0 cancers are still located in the place they started and have not spread to nearby tissues.
 This stage of cancer is often highly curable.
 Stage I is usually small cancer that has not grown deeply into nearby tissues.
 It is often called early stage cancer.
 Stage II and III indicate larger cancers that have grown more deeply and spread to the lymph nodes, but not to other parts of the body.
 Stage IV indicates that cancer has also spread to other organs of the body

 WHAT IS CANCER?